sanity-io/document-internationalization/docs/advanced-languages.md

 ```

 ## Custom loader functionality
 If you require even more control over your languages you can also provide a loader function.
 To do this you need to implement the `sanity-plugin-intl-input/languages/loader` part your Sanity Studio.
-This implementation should be a function which receives the default list of langauges and the current document as parameters.
+This implementation should be a function which receives the default list of languages and the current document as parameters.
 It should return a list of normalized languages (`name` + `title`) and it can be `async`

 Example: